MartinFuentetaja/Classification-app/README.md

 + Data:

   This folder contains the ClinVar and CCDS databases, and the rest of the information is also downloaded here.
-However, this information is temporary and will be deleted after the database has been built. **This folder must be inside the Classification app folder**.
+However, this information is temporary and will be deleted after the database has been built.
+In addition, it contains the "Amino_Acid_Features.xlsx" and "CodigoGenetico.xlsx" Excel files which are required to calculate some of the descriptors.
+  **This folder must be inside the Classification app folder**.
 + msas:

   This folder contains more folders that are called as the indicated gene, and contains the msas for the gene.
-However, there will be five different files:
+However, there will be five different files for each folder:

     + .hhr
     + .a3m